Skip to content

 Can the filing fee be waived?

 Yes — if your household income is below 150% of federal poverty level, you can file a fee waiver application.
-If denied, you can pay in 4 installments.
+If denied, you can pay in 4 installments over 120 days.

 What happens to my house?

-If equity in your home is within your state’s homestead exemption, you keep it in both chapters.
-If you’re behind on the mortgage, Chapter 13 lets you cure arrears over up to 60 months.
-Chapter 7 doesn’t stop foreclosure beyond the automatic stay.
+If equity in your home is within your state's homestead exemption, you keep it in both chapters.
+If you're behind on the mortgage, Chapter 13 lets you cure arrears over up to 60 months.
+Chapter 7 doesn't cure mortgage arrears — it just pauses foreclosure during the automatic stay.

 How long after bankruptcy until I can buy a house?

-FHA: 2 years after Chapter 7 discharge, 1 year of on-time plan payments in Chapter 13.
+FHA: 2 years after Chapter 7 discharge, 1 year of on-time plan payments in Chapter 13 (with court approval).
 Conventional: 4 years after Chapter 7, 2 years after Chapter 13 discharge.
+VA loans: 2 years Ch.
+7, 1 year Ch.
+13.

 Part of the Digital Dashboard Hub network